The Good News Is There Is A New Fitbit Available, The Bad News Is You Can Only Get It From Your Employer

-For fans of the fitness tracking device, Fitbit, there is a new model about to hit the market.
+For fans of the fitness tracking device Fitbit, there is a new model about to hit the market.
 However, this model is only available if your employer or health insurer is signed up with Fitbit.

 According to CNBC, the new business-to-business wearable is called Inspire and will be available only to those employees and health insurance members who are also Fitbit customers.
-This means, that for the average person who is looking to upgrade their Fitbit and wants to try out the new Inspire model, will need to do so through participating health providers or hope that their employer will offer the device.
+This means that for the average person who is looking to upgrade their Fitbit and wants to try out the new Inspire model, they will need to do so through participating health providers or hope that their employer will offer the device.

 In a bid to prevent health issues rather than have to pay for expensive health-related illnesses later on down the track, Fitbit, along with Apple, have been arguing they can bring down health care costs by “improving overall wellness” in individuals.